ArabicNLP 2026 Shared Task

 Participants need to build a machine translation system that translates selected English dialogue turns into a specified dialectal Arabic variety.
 The system must use the provided context, such as previous dialogue turns, target country/dialect label, domain, speaker/addressee gender, and persona information when available.
 The output should preserve the original meaning while sounding natural and appropriate in the target dialect, including correct lexical, morphological, pragmatic, and sociolinguistic choices.

-Participants may enter either:
+Participants may enter either or both tracks:

 Data